Martchus/syncthingtray/README.md

 The Plasmoid can be shown via a hot-key as well by configuring one in the Plasmoid settings.

 ## Download
+Checkout the [download section on the website](https://martchus.github.io/syncthingtray/#downloads-section) for an overview.
+Keep reading here for a more detailed list.

 ### Source
 See the release section on GitHub.